Platino Award for Best Series Creator

-The Platino Award for Best Series Creator (Spanish: Premio Platino al Mejor creador de miniserie o teleserie) is one of the Platino Awards, Ibero-America's film awards presented annually by the Entidad de Gestión de Derechos de los Productores Audiovisuales (EGEDA) an the Federación Iberoamericana de Productores Cinematográficos y Audiovisuales (FIPCA).
+The Platino Award for Best Series Creator (Spanish: Premio Platino al Mejor creador de miniserie o teleserie) is one of the Platino Awards, Ibero-America's film awards presented annually by the Entidad de Gestión de Derechos de los Productores Audiovisuales (EGEDA) and the Federación Iberoamericana de Productores Cinematográficos y Audiovisuales (FIPCA).

+History

 It was first introduced in 2021 for the 8th Platino Awards alongside the supporting acting categories in film.
 Spanish showrunner Aitor Gabilondo was the first recipient of the award for his work in the HBO Europe historical drama Patria.

+While no series or showrunner has won the award more than once, Daniel Burman and Álex de la Iglesia are the only showrunners with multiple nominations, with two each.
+Burman for the series Yosi, the Regretful Spy and Iglesia for 30 Coins.